 Most student loans fall into two categories—federal loans, which are backed by the federal government, and private loans, which are offered by private lenders.
 You should first exhaust all your federal loan options before even considering private loans.
 This is because federal loans are cheaper and they also have several other features that are beneficial to borrowers.

-Federal loans – Federal loan are intended to fund the education of low-income students and their families.
+A federal student loan is intended to fund the education of low-income students and their families.
 Interest rates of federal loans are generally lower than that of private loans.
-Many of these loans do not have any financial eligibility requirements and the interest rates are not pegged to you or your family’s credit history.
+Many of these loans do not have any financial eligibility requirements.
+The interest rates are also not pegged to you or your family’s credit history.
 When it is time for you to accept the financial package, you can decide whether or not you want to accept the entire package or only a part of the package depending on what other sources of income you have access to.

 3rd Step –Apply For Student Loans